claudineimatos/zabbix_template-openvpn-autodiscovery/readme.md

 # Zabbix Template - OpenVPN Autodiscovery
+#NOT READY YET, LOOK FOR FIRST RELEASE SOON! -9/22/2023
 Zabbix Template for OpenVPN with AutoDiscovery
 This fork's aim is to modify the original for use in Linux (Ubuntu 22.04.)
 Template provides a simple health check to all OpenVPN client instances.